 This study compares the effects of the media portion of Advertising Spend versus creative testing scores on sales revenues for one of the world’s largest cosmetic brands.
 ABX provided a robust set of advertising effectiveness measurement scores for client ads across all media types over a period of 30 months, which were integrated into the marketing mix model.
 Insights included:

-Second, in an ideal world, media spend on an ad by ad basis would align perfectly with ad sales lift, but this is not the case in this study nor in the real world.
+- Second, in an ideal world, media spend on an ad by ad basis would align perfectly with ad sales lift, but this is not the case in this study nor in the real world.
 As we see below, the correlation between the quantitative ad spend-per-spot and sales lift had a very low correlation of r²=.1138.
 When we married creative testing scores as a qualitative measure to the media spend, the correlations soar to r²=.743.

-If creative isn’t good, media buys are virtually wasted.
+- If creative isn’t good, media buys are virtually wasted.
 As mentioned above, had the client used creative scores to allocate media budget, it could have generated an incremental +$26 million in revenue.
 Creative effectiveness drives sales whereas ad spend is a much weaker driver.
 (Courtesy Bottom-Line Analytics).

 A similar approach was taken with one of the top carbonated beverages in the world.
 The marketing mix modelers weighted the media spend with creative testing data and compared it to sales revenues over a three-year period.
 A high correlation of 71.2% showed the weighted creative scores did very well against sales.
 (Courtesy Bottom-Line Analytics).

 A large state lottery’s average creative score index over the past year was 91, which was short of the 100 “average” in advertising effectiveness.
 This case was particularly interesting because the marketing mix modelers showed how much sales revenues could increase as creative testing scores went up.
 (Courtesy Bottom-Line Analytics) Amazingly, for every single data point increase in the Florida Lottery average ad effectiveness score, the incremental revenue would be $715,000.
-This is predictive analytics as its best.
+This is predictive analytics at its best.
 In the chart below, as the Copy Score weighted average increases (horizontally), the incremental sales revenues also increase (vertically).
 The creative team has a great deal of power to positively affect sales results.